GenesisFR/HowToBecomeGoodAtShooters/README.md

 - prioritize your targets
 - set up traps if the game allows it
 - study AI routes if applicable (ex: Hitman)

+### Sweeping
+- definition: clearing the room from one side to the other
+- allows you to keep track on which side enemies are at any given time
+- when new enemies spawn in a cleared area, restart the sweepà
+- if the next enemy isn't peeking or is out of your line of sight, skip to the next one

 ### Target prioritization
 - closest first: preferred strategy if no dangerous enemies are around